jgoz/esbuild-plugins/packages/esbuild-plugin-html/README.md

 An esbuild plugin that populates an HTML template with `<script>` and `<link>` tags based on build output.

+Note that this plugin is not necessary if you are using `esbd`, which has native support for HTML entry points.

 ### Features

 - Adds tags for JS and CSS output files